oracle/odpi/doc/src/public_structs/dpiObjectTypeInfo.rst

     Specifies if the object type is a collection (1) or not (0).

-.. member:: dpiOracleTypeNum dpiObjectTypeInfo.elementOracleTypeNum

-    Specifies the Oracle type of the elements in the collection if the object type refers to a collection.
-It will be one of the values from the enumeration :ref:`dpiOracleTypeNum<dpiOracleTypeNum>`.

-.. member:: dpiNativeTypeNum dpiObjectTypeInfo.elementDefaultNativeTypeNum

-    Specifies the default native type of the elements in the collection if the object type refers to a collection.
-It will be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.

-.. member:: dpiObjectType \*dpiObjectTypeInfo.elementObjectType
+.. member:: dpiDataTypeInfo dpiObjectTypeInfo.elementTypeInfo

-    Specifies a reference to the object type of the elements in the collection if the object type on which info is being returned refers to a collection.
+    Specifies the type of data of the elements in the collection.
+It is a structure of type :ref:`dpiDataTypeInfo<dpiDataTypeInfo>` which is only valid if the object type is a collection.

 .. member:: uint16_t dpiObjectTypeInfo.numAttributes